-EOJ: I would like to see a comprehensive approach that does not leave behind any of the evidence-based option available.
-Treatment with pharmaceutical-grade injectable options plays a small part in this response, however, aims at reaching the most vulnerable long-term street opioid injecting users.
+EOJ: I would like to see a comprehensive approach that does not leave behind any of the evidence-based options available.
+Treatment with pharmaceutical-grade injectable opioids plays a small part in this response, however, it aims to reach the most vulnerable long-term street opioid injecting users.
 As such, expansion of clinics such as Crosstown across Canada, can help provide safe alternative treatments for those in dire need.

 I hope the policy makers transform the evidence from our research into programs – at some point, we will have to be brave, and push for treatments that are evidence-based and compassionate.

-Dr. Buxton will present ‘More than just numbers: hearing from the real experts in the opioid crisis’ on March 3rd in Michael Smith Laboratories Room 102 at 9am.
-Click here to read more.
+Dr. Buxton presented ‘More than just numbers: hearing from the real experts in the opioid crisis’ on March 3rd in Michael Smith Laboratories Room 102.
+Click here to view the recorded talk.

-Dr. Oviedo-Joekes will present ‘Is there a need for medically-prescribed heroin in the addiction treatment system?’ on March 17th in Michael Smith Laboratories Room 102 at 9am.
-Click here to read more and here to view a short video about the SALOME trial.
+Dr. Oviedo-Joekes presented ‘Is there a need for medically-prescribed heroin in the addiction treatment system?’ on March 17th in Michael Smith Laboratories Room 102.
+Click here to view the recorded talk and here to view a short video about the SALOME trial.